 Yes, it is!

 Raw red cabbage is high in Vitamin C, A, K and B-6, as well as iron and magnesium, potassium and other nutrients.
-If you would like to learn more about the health benefits of red cabbage I found this article on red cabbage as superfood quite helpful.
+This article explains the health benefits of red cabbage quite well.

 How to prepare fruit and vegetables for juicing